open-feature/go-sdk-contrib/tools/provider-tck/README.md

 ## Go-specific translation notes

-Two places where the shared Gherkin needed a decision rather than a transcription:
+Three places where the shared Gherkin needed a decision rather than a transcription:

-**"no exception should have been thrown"** asserts that the evaluation did not **panic**.
-Go has no exceptions, and the returned `error` is not one: an errored evaluation correctly returns the code default *alongside* a non-nil error, which is the normal shape of the API.
-The behaviour the feature files forbid — an unhandled failure escaping a flag evaluation and taking the host application down — is a panic here.
+**"no exception should have been thrown"** asserts that nothing the scenario asked of the provider **panicked**: the evaluation, and any `Shutdown` or `Init` the lifecycle steps called.
+Go has no exceptions, and the `error` an evaluation returns is not one: an errored evaluation correctly returns the code default *alongside* a non-nil error, which is the normal shape of the API.
+The behaviour the feature files forbid — an unhandled failure escaping the provider and taking the host application down — is a panic here.
 Registration is guarded the same way, because a provider that panics out of `SetProvider` takes the application with it.
+The one returned error that does count is `Init`'s: a provider that cannot be initialised again after a shutdown has not reverted to its uninitialised state, which is what the other languages' `initialize()` throws to say.

+**The shutdown steps call the provider's `openfeature.StateHandler` directly**, on the very instance the scenario registered, and never through the SDK.
+Replacing the provider would test the SDK's bookkeeping as much as the provider, which Appendix B already covers; and the SDK compares providers with `reflect.DeepEqual` unless they are pointers, so re-registering the same one may be judged no change and initialise nothing.
+Because the SDK is never told about the direct shutdown, the client still routes to that instance and still holds it as `READY`, which is what lets the evaluation after "the provider is initialized again" reach it.
+A provider that does not implement `openfeature.StateHandler` has nothing to call, and the steps are no-ops — the `@lifecycle` gate keeps such a provider out of those scenarios anyway.
+Each direct call is bounded by `Config.ReadyTimeout`, so a shutdown that never returns fails its step rather than hanging `go test`.

 **Providers are registered under a suite-scoped domain, not a per-scenario one.** Registering a provider in a domain replaces and shuts down the previous one; a fresh domain per scenario would